 Let’s kick this list off with a stone-cold classic pub.
 Garden State is one of the strongest contenders out there if you’re trying to decide on the best pub in the city.

 The classic four-storey space stands in what was once a textile mill, transforming a slice of Flinders Lane history into one of Melbourne’s very best indoor-outdoor spaces, perfect for those who appreciate an old school venue that’s managed to stick it straight to heart of the city’s drinking culture.

 That beer garden is a prime position to pull up on any day, usually flanked by several food vans so you have some food to pair with all that craft beer.

-Hint, it’s also one of the finest pubs to watch the footy in Melbourne, with an atmosphere that’s as addictive as the cold beer on tap.
+Hint, it’s also one of the finest pubs to watch the footy in Melbourne, with a relaxed atmosphere that’s as addictive as the cold beer on tap.

 Address: 101 Flinders Lane, Melbourne